 Tuition fees for international students will be determined annually and approved by Wintec Council (see Policy OP-07/17).

-Independent activity fees will be determined by Schools and Centres in accordance with TEC requirements.
+Independent activity fees will be determined by Schools and Centres and approved by Finance in accordance with TEC requirements.

 Other charges may be made from time to time and are included in a schedule published on the website.